ahnafbinazad/Swync/README.md

 ## Installation

-The Social Fitness Tracking App is currently in development and not yet available for public use.
+Swync is currently in development and not yet available for public use.
 Stay tuned for updates on the release date and instructions for installation.